callmediddy/Fancy-That/README.md

 > [Fancy That! - Proffer Blockchain Hackathon](https://youtu.be/x2TKwmuLzxY "Fancy That's Youtube Video")

 ###### Please note:
 This README was edited shortly after the official submission deadline.
-No other part of the project was edited or modified in any way whatsoever after the official deadline has passed.
+No other part of the project was edited or modified in any way whatsoever after the official deadline had passed.